jzaager/Calculator/README.md

 ## Calculator

 A simple web application to calculate basic math equations based on user input.
+[Live Version]()

 ### Goals for this project: